vroablec/notebook-navigator/docs/intro-video-script.md

 [pause]

-And finally a pro tip: There are commands to open shortcuts one through nine directly, so you can bind them to keyboard shortcuts like Command-1 for instant access!
+And a pro tip: There are commands to open shortcuts one through nine directly, so you can bind them to keyboard shortcuts like Command-1 for instant access!

+[pause]

 ---

 ## 7 REORDER

 Don't like the default order?
-You can customize it.
+Maybe you want tags to be shown above your folders?
+You can customize it!

 [short pause]

-Click Reorder navigation in the toolbar.
+Click the "Reorder navigation" button in the toolbar.

 [pause]